What Happened to NaNoWriMo

 What happens if I miss a day?

 Your streak resets to zero, but your total word count and all your progress stays.
 The streak is there to motivate you, not punish you.
 Life happens.
-The important thing is getting back to writing the next day instead of giving up entirely.

 Can I track multiple projects at once?